Vincentvibe3/gqlclient/README.md

 A simple GraphQL client for Kotlin Multiplatform

-gql uses a DSL to form GraphQL queries and sends them using HTTP POST requests.
+gqlclient uses a DSL to form GraphQL queries and sends them using HTTP POST requests.

 ## Getting Started